 Guest rooms at Full Moon do not have telephones, TV’s, air conditioning or daily housekeeping service.
 Wi-Fi, cable television and complimentary phone service are all available at the Inn (please bring a phone card for international calls).
 Enjoy the spring-fed swimming pool, on-site access to the Esopus Creek, and explore the splendors of the Catskills on the nearby network of hiking trails.

 Please Note: There is no cell phone reception at Full Moon Resort or in Big Indian but there is a house phone free of charge.

-Package Pricing Note: Prices do not include applicable taxes and do not include a $10/day beer/wine charge if you choose to drink at dinner and at evening performances.
+Package Pricing Note: Prices do not include applicable fees or a $5 - 10/day beer/wine charge if you choose to drink at dinner and at evening performances.
 As a nonprofit, CMS does not charge taxes and can pass the roughly 10% savings on to participants.

 Full Moon Resort Accommodations:

-Note: Prices include Full Moon Resort lodging, food and CMS workshops.
-Prices do not include applicable taxes or $10/day beer/wine fee.
+Note: Prices include Full Moon Resort lodging, food and CMS workshops and performances.
+Prices do not include applicable fees or $5 - 10/day beer/wine fee.
 As a nonprofit, CMS does not charge taxes and can pass the roughly 10% savings on to participants.

 - $695 Tent Camping

 - $1,095 Double Occupancy, Private Bath